maorcc/hassio-addon-transmission/transmission/DOCS.md

 ## Configuration

-### Configuration directory (aka `config-dir``)

-In the add-on **Configuration** tab you can specify the *config-dir*.
-Default=**/addon_config/transmission**

-The config-dir contains files and subdirectories that are used as the "database" of Transmission.
-Transmission reads this folder content on startup and saves it on shutdown.

-If the config-dir is empty or does not exist, the add-on will create it and fill it with its default settings.

-You can change the config-dir folder location in the add-on configuration page.
-But if you change it after running the add-on, your settings will not automatically move from the old to the new location.
-If you want your old configuration then you need to copy the relevant files manually.

 ### The Settings.json file

-The Transmission settings are stored in the `settings.json` file that is located in the config-dir.
+The Transmission settings are stored in the `settings.json` file that is located in the addon_config directory.

 Two ways to change Transmission settings: